Reaper-Net/Reaper/README.md

 ```

 Why?
 Well, first off it's a bit more explicit, you're not using generic types for your endpoints, rather a defined DTO.
-Also if you've ever built a real app, you'll know that _things change_, like a lot.
+Also if you've ever built a real app, you'll know that _things change_, like, a lot.

 What if you did want to add something else to the return from this endpoint?
 Without changing your implementation of
 clients etc, you can't.
 You'd have to change the type of the endpoint, which is a breaking change.
 With the above, you